pymupdf/PyMuPDF/README.md

 For the major **Windows** and (thanks to our user **@jbarlow83**!) **Mac OSX** or **Linux** versions we offer wheels in the [download section of PyPI](https://pypi.org/project/PyMuPDF/#files).

-> As of November 2019 is supported for Python versions 2.7, 3.5, 3.6, 3.7 and 3.8 only. **Support for Python 3.4 has been dropped.**
+> As of November 2019 is supported for Python versions 2.7, 3.5, 3.6, 3.7 and 3.8 only. **Wheel support for Python 3.4 has been dropped.**

 For other Python versions or operating systems you need to generate PyMuPDF yourself as follows (and of course you can choose to do so for a wheel-supported platform, too).